List of His Dark Materials and The Book of Dust characters: Fra Pavel

 Fra Pavel Rašek is a representative and alethiometrist of the Consistorial Court of Discipline.
 He is said to be a thorough but sluggish reader of the truth, requiring weeks or months to take an accurate reading.
 He was, however, successful in obtaining information useful to the Consistorial Court in a relatively short period of time, according to Marisa Coulter.
 He appears to be uncomfortable when voicing potentially heretical discoveries.
 His dæmon takes the form of a frog.

-He appears in the 2007 film, where he is played by Simon McBurney while Alan Shearman voices him in the video game adaption.
+He appears in the 2007 film, where he is played by Simon McBurney while Alan Shearman voices him in the video game adaptation.
 In the TV series, he is played by Frank Bourke.
 In the audiobooks of The Subtle Knife he is played by Hayward Morse and in The Amber Spyglass by Nigel Anthony.
+In the 2003 BBC Radio adaptation, he is played by Stuart Fox.

 Introduced in The Amber Spyglass

+Ama

+Ama is a girl who Mrs Coulter befriended.
+At the time when Mrs Coulter was in hiding with an unconscious Lyra, Ama brought different supplies to Mrs Coulter.

+In the 2003 BBC Radio adaptation, Ama is played by Jasmine Hyde.
+In the television series, Ama is played by Amber Fitzgerald-Woolfe.
+Because Fitzgerald-Woolfe is deaf, Ama was adapted to be a deaf girl who speaks in sign language.
+Mrs Coulter and Balthamos were shown to be adept in sign language when they each speak to her.

 Atal

 Atal is a Mulefa who befriended Mary Malone.

+In the 2003 BBC Radio adaptation, Atal is played by Laura Doddington.
 She is voiced by Kate Ashfield in the TV series.

 Hugh MacPhail

 Hugh MacPhail is a Magisterium official.
 He is the Father President of the Consistorial Court of Discipline.
 His dæmon is a lizard.

-In the TV series, Hugh MacPhail is played by Dafne Keen's father Will Keen.
-His role has been expanded in the TV series where Mrs Coulter and Lord Boreal answer to him while his dæmon is named Octavia.
+In the television series, Hugh MacPhail is played by Dafne Keen's father Will Keen.
+His role was considerably expanded in this television adaptation, where Mrs Coulter and Lord Boreal answer to him, and in which his dæmon is named Octavia.